xudon9/CMM/README.md

 the environment where the function is invoked.

 In CMM, functions called are by default static, which is also the choice of most programming languages.
-If you want to force the intepreter to do a dynamic binding, you can add a "!" between the function name and left parenthesis at call point.
+If you want to force the interpreter to do a dynamic binding, you can add a "!" between the function name and left parenthesis at call point.

 An example: